dbreunig/county-state-fips-csvs/README.md

 So use the whole 5 character code for counties and don't drop the zero.

 By the way, FIPS codes don't stop at counties.
 The next step down is Place codes.
-For example, Autaugaville is an unincorporated twon in Autauga County, Alabama.
+For example, Autaugaville is an unincorporated town in Autauga County, Alabama.
 Its Place code is `03220`.
 So you could express it's full FIPS code, with prefixed state and county, as `0100103220`.

 ## Future Improvements: